difi/vefa-esubmission/README.md

     # Creates ASiC archive named 'vefa-innlevering.asice' in current directory
     java -jar vefa-innlevering.jar -bis test -keystore test

+The resulting ASiC archive will only containt the sample BIS XML file: `trdm090-submit-tender-sample.xml`.
+I.e. no SBDH will be included, nor will any attahcments be included.

 ### Creating a single ASiC archive
 This is how you create an ASiC archive from the file `trdm090.xml`:
     # Input files: trdm090 (main document) and brochure.pdf (attachment)